pyOpenSci/software-peer-review/_sources/our-process/policies.md.txt

 In the case where none of the associate editors can serve as editor, an external guest editor will be recruited to lead the package review.

+## Review timelines and on-hold reviews

+At any time, an author can choose to have their submission put on hold (the editor applies the `on-hold` label to the GitHub issue).
+The `on-hold` status will be revisited every 3 months.
+If after one year there has been no movement on the review, then the issue will be closed.

 ## After Acceptance: Package Ownership and Maintenance